2020 Utah elections

 Utah state elections in 2020 were held on Tuesday, November 3, 2020.
 Aside from its presidential primaries held on March 3, its primary elections were held on June 30, 2020.

 In addition to the U.S. presidential race, Utah voters elected the Governor of Utah, 9 seats of its Board of Education, four of Utah's other executive officers, all of its seats to the House of Representatives, all of the seats of the Utah House of Representatives, and 15 of 29 seats in the Utah State Senate.
-Neither of the state's two U.S. Senate seats were up for election, but there were also seven ballot measures which were voted on.
+Neither of the state's two U.S. Senate seats were up for election.
+Seven ballot measures were voted on.

 Federal offices

 President of the United States

-Utah, a stronghold for the Republican Party and thus a reliable "red state", has 6 electoral votes in the Electoral College.
-Donald Trump won with 58.13% of the vote to Joe Biden's 37.65% of the vote.
+Utah, a stronghold for the Republican Party and thus a reliable "red state", has six electoral votes in the Electoral College.
+Donald Trump won with 58.13% of the vote to Joe Biden's 37.65%.
 On December 14, 2020, Utah cast its electoral votes for Donald Trump.

 United States House of Representatives

-All 4 of Utah's seats in the U.S. House of Representatives were up for election.
-The Republican Party candidates won all 4 seats, with the party gaining the 4th congressional district seat from the Democratic Party.
+All four of Utah's seats in the U.S. House of Representatives were up for election.
+The Republican Party candidates won all four seats, with the party gaining the 4th congressional district seat from the Democratic Party.

 Governor

-Incumbent Lieutenant Governor Spencer Cox ran against University of Utah law professor and former CFPB official Christopher Peterson.
+Incumbent lieutenant governor Spencer Cox ran against University of Utah law professor and former CFPB official Christopher Peterson.
 Cox was elected to be Governor of Utah.
 He was elected with 64.3% of the vote.

-Attorney General
+Attorney general

-Incumbent Republican Attorney General Sean Reyes was elected for a third term with 60.6% of the vote in the general election.
-In the Republican primary, he faced challenger David O. Leavitt (Utah County attorney) after former Attorney General John Swallow withdrew from the race.
+Incumbent Republican attorney general Sean Reyes was elected for a third term with 60.6% of the vote in the general election.
+In the Republican primary, he faced challenger David O. Leavitt (Utah County attorney) after former attorney general John Swallow withdrew from the race.

-In the Democratic primary, attorney and ex-small claims court judge Greg Skordas, who was the Democratic nominee for the Attorney General election in 2004, ran unopposed (following the withdrawal of Kevin Probasco).
+In the Democratic primary, attorney and ex-small claims court judge Greg Skordas, who was the Democratic nominee for the attorney general election in 2004, ran unopposed (following the withdrawal of Kevin Probasco).
 Rudy Bautista ran as a Libertarian.